morsalin2171/hiring-engineers/answers.md

 * Bonus question: what is the agent?

   The agent is a program called: ddagent.
-It's a program that runs on my computer and collects events and metrics from it to send to Datadog.
+It is a program that runs on my computer and collects events and metrics from it to send to Datadog.

 * Submit an event via the API.